-A Limited Liability Partnership (“LLP”) allows the partners to retain the flexibility of a partnership agreement but it is not regulated by an identical set of legal principles governing partnerships.
-In addition, when compared to a partnership, a LLP is required to upkeep its financial records as well as report its financial status of solvency or insolvency annually.
+A Limited Liability Partnership (โLLPโ) allows the partners to retain the flexibility of a partnership agreement but is not regulated by an identical set of legal principles governing partnerships.
+In addition, compared to a partnership, an LLP must keep up its financial records and report its financial status of solvency or insolvency annually.
 Also, as the partners enjoy limited liability, it cannot be terminated as easily as a general partnership.
-The law provides a comprehensive set of rules to govern winding up of LLPs to ensure protection to the creditors.
-However as the LLP is a novel concept, we think financial institutions and potential business partners may be more reserved when dealing with it, as compared to a company or general partnership.
-The law also places restrictions on certain categories of persons (see sections 33 to 37 of the Limited Liability Partnerships Act) who can manage a LLP.
-There are different advantages and disadvantages of a LLP, as compared to a company and general partnership.
+The law provides a comprehensive set of rules to govern the winding up of LLPS to ensure protection to the creditors.
+However, as the LLP is a novel concept, we think financial institutions and potential business partners may be more reserved when dealing with it than a company or general partnership.
+The law also restricts certain categories of persons (see sections 33 to 37 of the Limited Liability Partnerships Act) who can manage an LLP.
+An LLP has different advantages and disadvantages compared to a company and a general partnership.
 Parties concerned should consider the pros and cons of each type of vehicle to decide which suits them the most.

 Written by Sriyanka Nakarmi